Judy demonstrates her talent in South Carolina on April 11, 2007 at the meeting of the Charleston Artist

 Also of note from American Artist:

-Judith's recent Puerto Rico workshop is covered in the current issue
+Judith's recent Puerto Rico workshop is covered in the Fall 2012 issue

 Artist magazine, covers my workshop in Old San Juan, Puerto Rico last Dec.
 The

-article appears on pp. 42-47, in the American Artist Special Issue, "Workshop," currently
+article appears on pp. 42-47, in the American Artist Special Issue, "Workshop" Michael

 |